 This makes sense to me, and the Atkins 20 and Atkins 40 diets reflect this idea.
 They focus more on getting fat and protein from heart-healthy choices like olive oil and protein like soy and lentils.

 For the person who needs structure in their diet, limiting starchy, sugary carbs will help cut calories and allow for weight loss.
 And focusing on proteins and fats that are plant-based is the healthy and smart thing to do.

 For your long-term health, you have to move on from the initial Atkins 20 diet.
-It’s the later phases of the diet including the Atkins 40 that give you the variety of foods that are important for health.
+It’s the later phases of the diet, especially the Atkins 40, that give you the variety of foods that are important for health.
 You have to exercise and keep portions small while you start eating nuts, seeds, beans, fruits, starchy vegetables, and whole grains again.